jga029/Portfolio/README.md

-# Portfolio
+# Portfolio: CSC 330
- A collection of projects I have worked on with each project having its own branch.
+ Projects that Calin Farmer and I worked on together.